SALES / SUPPORT : 855-752-5503 (Mon-Fri, 09:00-17:00 EST)

 What did you first think of when we mentioned the horizontal alignment?
 For a fragment of time, you must’ve thought about the text in general, which is correct, but there are other elements to consider as well.
 Anyhow, the text always looks good when it’s placed horizontally and that is why the horizontal alignment comes into play whenever we’re dealing with text based logos.

-Now that we’re coming round the placement of text, let’s discuss the 4 common types of alignments – center, justified, flush left, and flush right.
+Now that we’re coming round the placement of text in design or photos, let’s discuss the 4 common types of alignments – center, justified, flush left, and flush right.

 1. Center Alignment